 Operational Dashboards & Anomaly Detection

 Same problem.
 Same business.
-Two completely different outcomes.
+Two different operational responses.

 Siloed operations